 - Do not try to jump to a solution, sometimes all you need is someone to listen

-o Ask R U OK? – “Just wanted to check in and see how you’re doing as I know work has been really stressful for you lately.”
+Ask R U OK? – “Just wanted to check in to see how you’re doing as I know work has been really stressful for you lately.”

-o Encourage Action – “Do you need any help find any other supports?”
+Encourage Action – “Do you need any help findany other supports?”

-o Check in – “Would you like me to check in with you (tomorrow, this weekend, next week etc)”
+Check in – “Would you like me to check in withyou (tomorrow, this weekend, next week etc)”

 What do I do if someone is not okay?

-- If concerned about suicide and their immediate safety, be direct – asking about suicide does not lead to suicide, but phrases such as “you’re not thinking about doing something silly, are you” are unclear and judgemental
+If concerned about suicide and their immediate safety, be direct – asking about suicide does not lead to suicide, but phrases such as “you’re not thinking about doing something silly, are you” are unclear and judgemental.
+Instead, you might try:

-o “Some people in really tough times may bethinking about ending their life, have you had any thoughts of suicide?”
+- “Some people in really tough times may be thinking about ending their life, have you had any thoughts of suicide?”

 Beyond R U OK?
 Day

-Remember that R U OK?’s message is about checking in onthose around us more than one day of the year, and so keep in mind;
+Remember that R U OK?’s message is about checking in on those around us more than one day of the year, and so keep in mind the importance of normalising difficult conversations every day of the year.
+Check in with others regularly, mentioning what you have noticed in a non-judgemental way, for example:

-o ‘We missed you at the last few hangouts, iseverything okay?’
+- "We missed you at the last few hangouts, is everything okay?"

-- Trust your instinct – if you misread thesituation, the other person still knows that you care about them
+Trust your instinct – if you misread the situation, the other person still knows that you care about them, and don't forget to share with others when you may need some help or comfort for yourself

 For further information, access R U OK’s website here - https://www.ruok.org.au